 You can see our own work with NGO's over the years here.

-Other articles making the case for open data for NGO’s and third sector orgs
+Other articles making the case for open data for NGO’s and third sector organisations:

-Examples of open data being used by NGO's and third sector orgs
+Examples of open data being used by NGO's and third sector organisations:

 Pranath is our Senior Back-end developer who knows the deepest, darkest secrets of our CMS of choice - Typo3.
 In his free time he is a keen student of Data Science and Artificial Intelligence, and likes to balance the mind and body doing plenty of hot yoga, freediving, and SUP.
 Find him on LinkedIn.